Raul Roco: Death

-On 5 August 2005, Raul Roco died of prostate cancer, at St Luke's Medical Center in Quezon City.
-He was buried on August 11 in Naga City, Camarines Sur.
+On August 5, 2005, Raul Roco died of prostate cancer, at St Luke's Medical Center in Quezon City.
+He was buried in Naga, Camarines Sur.

-His widow, Sonia, lost her bid for Senator under the Genuine Opposition (formerly United Opposition) umbrella in the May 14, 2007 midterm elections.
-She still represents the party he started, Aksyon Demokratiko, in the hope of continuing the advocacies that her late husband had started.
+His widow, Sonia, ran for being a Senator under the Genuine Opposition (formerly United Opposition) umbrella in the May 14, 2007 midterm elections and 2010 Philippine presidential election but lost.
+She still represents the party he started, Aksyon Demokratiko, hoping to continue the advocacies that her late husband had started.